 Dr. Shah: An AMA member who moves medicine

-The AMA Wire® “Members Move Medicine” series profiles a wide variety of doctors, offering a glimpse into the passions of women and men navigating new courses in American medicine.
+The AMA Wire® “Members Move Medicine” series profiles a wide variety of physicians, offering a glimpse into the passions of women and men navigating new courses in American medicine.

-On the move with: Ami Arvindray Shah, MD, a board-certified radiologist and director of mammography and women's imaging at New York City Health and Hospitals.
+On the move with: Ami A. Shah, MD, a board-certified radiologist and director of mammography and women's imaging at New York City Health and Hospitals.

 On a professional level, I work hard with my staff and administration to provide the best care.
-We also work to provide a nurturing and friendly, confidence-inspiring environment for patients.
-While making the right diagnosis is important, I stress that our staff to recognize that the patients’ encounter with our team is one of the most important.
+We also work to provide a nurturing, friendly, and confidence-inspiring environment for patients.
+While making the right diagnosis is important, I stress to our staff to recognize that the patients’ encounter with our team is also important.

-On the hospital front, I have been elected representative to our medical executive committee and collaboration council, district council and have taken on extra responsibility to represent physicians in my hospital to keep things fair and moving forward and to be aware of the pivotal changes.
+On the hospital front, I have been elected as a representative to our medical executive committee and collaboration council, and I have taken on extra responsibility to represent physicians in my hospital to keep things fair and moving forward and keep them aware of pivotal changes.

-I am also alternate delegate for the AMA Women Physicians Section and help move things forward with our amazing governing council and AMA staff.
-I am especially proud of all the policy change we have worked hard with the AMA to achieve.
+I am also the alternate delegate for the AMA Women Physicians Section and help move things forward with our amazing governing council and AMA staff.
+I am especially proud of all the policy change we have worked so hard to achieve.

 What moving medicine means to me: Born to a middle class family in Mumbai, India, my parents spoke often about the obstetrician that delivered my sister and I. Her name was Dr. Meena Kapadia.
 She started a clinic in Mumbai where she delivered babies safely regardless of a mother's ability to afford the care she received.

-An experience from medical school that kept me going: As a medical student at the seven-year BS/ MD program at CUNY School of Medicine’s Sophie Davis School of Biomedical Education, I learned that providing health care is a global issue, a community concern and a family's concern.
+An experience from medical school that kept me going: As a medical student at the seven-year BS/MD program at CUNY (City University of New York) School of Medicine’s Sophie Davis Biomedical Education Program, I learned that providing health care is a global issue, a community concern and a family's concern.
 I had the opportunity to participate in the American Medical Student Association and Amnesty International.
 Through those organizations, I learned about global health care issues such as female genital mutilation and sex trafficking.

 I received a scholarship to research medieval medical health legislation at Oxford University where I solidified my belief that self-regulation is vital to our profession.
 I also conducted a community health service project in New York (the Bronx), where we evaluated community health resources.
-This varied experience helped reinforce how interconnected we are in this human experience and inspired me to always try to do more than what we do day-to-day as a physician to champion the health of our patients.
+These varied experiences helped reinforce how interconnected we are in this human experience, and inspired me to always try to do more than what we typically do day-to-day as physicians and to champion the health of our patients.

-My source of inspiration: My parents and grandparents who have always supported my dreams and my sister for showing me that it can be done.
+My source of inspiration: My parents and grandparents, who have always supported my dreams; and my sister, for showing me that it can be done.
 I work to leave this world better for my son and his family.
-I am thankful for his patience; I dragged him to medical meetings from a young age, often leaving him in the hotel room entertained with a movie and room service.
+I am thankful for his patience; from a young age, I dragged him to medical meetings—often leaving him in the hotel room entertained with a movie and room service.
 I am thankful the AMA is now at the forefront of advocating to provide necessary services such as child care and lactation rooms, so that more parents can be involved in the organization and not have to worry about their children.